 STATUTE OF LIMITATIONS

 However, when a government agency or employee negligently caused your injuries, your time limit may change.
 Under the New Mexico Tort Claims Act, the statute of limitations is two years.
 Contact a New Mexico Department of Transportation accident attorney today to help you file your claim on time.
-If you have a claim against a government entity or employee in New Mexico, you must abide by the New Mexico Tort Claims Act, described below:
+If you have a claim against a government entity or employee in New Mexico, you must abide by the New Mexico Tort Claims Act:

 NEW MEXICO TORT CLAIMS ACT